xy-241/CS-Notes/content/cp/Competitive Programming Code Templates.md

 tags:
   - cp
 Creation Date: 2023-12-29, 16:16
-Last Date: 2023-12-29T16:27:57+08:00
+Last Date: 2023-12-29T16:37:46+08:00
 References:
 draft:
 ---
 ## Abstract
 ---
-A collection of code templates to kickstart the journey of solving interesting problems!
+A collection of code templates to kickstart the journey of solving interesting problems on Codeforces!

-## Codeforces
+## Java Code Template
 ---
-### Java Code Template
 **When there are multiple inputs in a single test case**
 ```java title="Solution.java"
 import java.util.Scanner;